- If you can’t afford your Medicare premiums, the Qualified Medicare Beneficiary (QMB) program might be able to help.

 - To qualify for the QMB program, your assets and monthly income must fall below certain limits.

-Four Medicare savings programs (MSPs) were created to help people who find themselves unable to pay for their share of Medicare.
+Four Medicare savings programs (MSPs) were created to help people who have difficulty affording Medicare costs.
 These programs include:

 - Qualified Medicare Beneficiary (QMB) program

 - Specified Low-Income Medicare Beneficiary (SLMB) program